hanami/guides/content/introduction/getting-started.md

 root              to: 'home#index'
 ```

-Hanami provides a convenient helper method to build these REST-style routes, that we can use to simplify our router a bit:
+Hanami provides a convenient helper method to build these REST-style routes that we can use to simplify our router a bit:

 ```ruby
 root to: 'home#index'